Package Delivery Statistics

 - SMS: while 90% of text messages are read within 3 minutes of receipt, they’re difficult to search and lose effectiveness if not sent at the right time.

 Regardless, this goes to show that people want to know where their packages are, and when exactly they’re going to show up (along with the rest of their mail) at their door.
+This is a key way for a carrier to improve their customer service and provide a smooth delivery experience for the customer.

 4. More Returns Than Ever